 You will find breathtaking natural beauty in this place.
-But if you want more than just scenic beauty, there are also plenty of interesting cultural experiences to discover.
+But if you want more than just scenic beauty, there are plenty of interesting cultural experiences to discover.

 Whether you like hiking through redwood forests or enjoying ice cream at an artisanal gelato shop, California has something for everyone!
 Read on for our top picks for unique and exotic places in California: